robincornett/send-images-rss/readme.txt

 == Upgrade Notice ==

 = 2.6.0 =
-new optional filter to not replace small images in post content
+new optional filters for images!

 == Changelog ==

 = 2.6.0 =
 * added a filter to optionally not replace small images in post content.
+* added filters for granular control over image/caption styling.
 * bugfix: if images are external, they no longer completely stop the presses.

 = 2.5.2 =